th-we/deskflow-wiki/Project-Config.md

 # Maintain docs

-It's better for the dev to figure it out rather than hiding stuff from them.
-Not because it's a right of passage or whatever, but because if they have to do the steps then they'll understand better how the project fits together.
+It's better for the new contributor to figure it out rather than hiding steps from them.
+Not because it's a right of passage, but because if they have to do the steps then they'll better understand how the project fits together.
+If a dev won't take the time to follow the build env setup steps, what kind of value will they really add?

-then that may be a sign of other problems for the dev.

-This is also true.
-If a dev won't take the time to learn the build env, what kind of value will they really add?
-I think @sithlord48 made this point when we were on a call at the weekend, IIRC.